 KKR Holdings owns 478,105,194 KKR Group Partnership Units that may be exchanged, on a quarterly basis, for our common units on a one-for-one basis, subject to customary conversion rate adjustments for splits, unit distributions and reclassifications.
 Except for interests held by its founders and certain interests held by other executives that were vested upon grant, interests in KKR Holdings that are held by our principals are subject to time based vesting over a 5-year period or performance based vesting and, following such vesting, additional restrictions on exchange for a period of one or two years.
 For more information about the interests vested upon grant, interests subject to vesting and other related information, please see "Unaudited Pro Forma Financial Information-Other Adjustments-Equity-based Payments."
 The common units issued upon such exchanges would be "restricted securities," as defined in Rule 144 under the Securities Act, unless we register such issuances.
-However, we have entered into a registration rights agreement with KKR Holdings that will require us to register under the Securities Act our issuance of these common units.
-See "-Registration Rights."
+Pursuant to a registration rights agreement with KKR Holdings, we are registering the issuance of our common units to permit holders of KKR Group Partnership Units to sell without restriction in the open market or otherwise any of our common units that they receive upon exchange.